ArjunVachhani/XlsxHelper/README.md

 ### When to not use XlsxHelper
 - You want to read rows in random manner.
-- You want to read thing like.
+- You want to read thing like width of row/column, font size / color etc
-- You want to read xls.
+- You want to read xls file format.
-- Width of row/column.

 ### Example 1